rbrich/keybox/docs/format.rst

 Highlights:

-- Easy recovery, in case this program stops working or becomes unmaintained.
+- Documented format, easy to recover data in case this program stops working or becomes unmaintained.
 - Extensibility: Should new program version need more columns, they can be added without breaking compatibility (both backwards and forward).
 - Tab character is reserved and cannot be used in values.